atomflunder/chatapp/README.md

 # chatapp

 Small & lightweight go webserver & chat client for live chat messenging application in your terminal.
+You can choose a username and a channel to connect to, and then start chatting with others or just yourself.

 Communication runs via http, see also the [OpenAPI Spec](./openapi.yaml).

-You can choose a username and a channel to connect to, and then start chatting with others or just yourself.
+The server also stores the messages in a SQLite Database.

 ## Demo